 No intentional sliding is permitted, whatsoever.
 (2-minute Minor penalty)

-Each team is only allowed to score 3 goals by men.
-Any goals scored after this point by men, will result in a face off in their defensive zone.
+Any goals scored after this point by men unintentionally, will result in a face off in their defensive zone.
 Any goals scored intentionally will result in a minute unsportsmanike penalty

 Zero body contact is permitted